Azure/mec-app-solution-accelerator/deploy/k8s/readme.md

     Copy the token to the clipboard.

-## Provide the token to Kubernetes dashboard
+### Provide the token to Kubernetes dashboard

 11. Open 'http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/login' in your browser and paste the token you copied previously.

     In Kubernetes dashboard you should be able to explore the application's pods, services, etc.

-## Access the application's UI to see Alerts originated from AI model detections
+### Access the application's UI to see Alerts originated from AI model detections

 12. To access the front-end, go to 'http://localhost/' on your borwser or using the Kubernetes dashboard, select the Kuberentes namespace where the application is deployed, go to the services menu in the left tab and click on the url near the UI service.

-## Stop/delete
+### Remove the application from Kubernetes

 1. Open a new command-shell and change the current folder to the `deploy/k8s` folder of this repo.